-The logo of the rumored next-gen Renault 4 looks similar to the new brand logo featured on the Renault 5 concept car revealed in January.
-Both models could see a minimalist branding approach with their names inscribed directly in the brand logo.
-The pictures above could be the single badges used on the first-ever all-electric Renault 4 and Renault 5 to communicate their brand and model name.
-A trademark application is not a confirmation of a launch, but it can be taken as a hint in this case as there have been other developments.
+The logo of the rumored next-gen Renault 4 is similar to the new brand logo featured on the Renault 5 concept car revealed in January.
+Both models could see a minimalist branding approach with their names inscribed in the logo on the tailgate to communicate the brand and model name.
+A trademark application is never a confirmation of a launch, but it can be taken as a hint in this case as there have been other developments.

 Video Source: youtube.com/Renault France

 With distinctive, eccentric designs, Renault Group is confident about strengthening its presence in Europe’s EV market with its upcoming EVs, especially the neo-retro models.

 Democratization is the Renault touch to electrification.
 We bet on iconic design and aim at the top of the charts.
 Zoe, R5, and more models to come are designed to hit the core of the market.
 That’s where they can make, we believe, a true difference and have a positive impact.Luca de Meo, CEO, Renault Group (Renault eWays ElectroPop)

 The idea behind the 4 was a sturdy car that could drive anywhere and as hard as a denim weave.
 Renault Group should lock in similar parameters for the Renault 4 EV, reflected with simple and robust looks.
 It won’t need extra efforts to cover the maintenance aspect, as the electric powertrain would ensure that it is easy and cheap to run, just like the classic.

 Like its predecessor, the Renault 4 EV would have a commercial application, unlocking a new avenue for the sales team.
 Renault could target the basic version towards ride-sharing and logistics firms.

 Renault 4 to ride on the CMF-BEV platform